etc1290/Stembase/log.md

 	# Changed
 	1. Rename variable names in tag remove function for better readable -- finished
+	2. Design change
+		2-1 Add color to button and tag
+			-- finished
+		2-2 Fill up space by padding instead of margin for hover -- finished

 	# Fixed
 	1. Fix the bug in index-ux.js result from typo